AirScape: An Aerial Generative World Model with Motion Controllability: Experiments

 \subsection{How the Self-Play Works?}

-We randomly sample a frame from the video dataset as the initial observation and allowe the VLM to randomly generate a reasonable intention prompt.
-To diversify the outputs of the world model, we applied synonym expansion to the prompt and varied the random seeds.
-As shown in Figure \ref{Fig:self_play}, the rolled-out videos exhibit noticeable differences.
+The rolled-out videos exhibit noticeable differences, as shown in Figure \ref{Fig:self_play}.
 By increasing the number of generations for each input, we aim to ensure that at least one video sample with good prediction quality is generated.
-The VLM evaluates whether each video satisfies the spatio-temporal constraints of embodied observations.
+The spatio-temporal discriminator evaluates whether videos satisfy the motion intention alignment and spatio-temporal constraints of embodied observations.
 In the second row of videos in Figure \ref{Fig:self_play}, the row of boats disappears from the frame in later stages, violating the intended goal.
 In the third row, the row of boats undergoes unnatural distortion, breaking spatial consistency.
 In the fourth row, a hill suddenly appears in the right field of view, disrupting temporal continuity.
 The first row of videos has the highest rating among the examples.
-This example demonstrates that the self-play method leverages the VLM's powerful multimodal understanding to inject spatio-temporal constraints into the synthetic dataset, enabling the world model to learn these constraints during subsequent SFT training.
+The above process yields a high-quality synthesized dataset.

+After further training on the synthesized dataset, the stability of the model's prediction quality improved.
+As shown in Table~\ref{tab::ablation_study}, the standard deviations of FID and FVD decreased by 2.9\% and 4.8\%, respectively, reducing violations of spatio-temporal constraints in the predictions.